-Rent increased due to the addition of branches in which the Company operates its direct-to-consumer business.
+Rent increased due to the reopening of the Montreal vault that occurred in the fourth quarter of 2023 and the addition of branches in which the Company operates its Direct-to-consumer business.
 The current period reflects the rent for the Orlando International Airport location, signed in August 2023, and certain rent agreements renewed at higher rates.